 Zechariah 9:9

-Jesus has just been chosen as the Passover Lamb and will be observed for four days.
+Jesus has just been chosen as the Passover Lamb, and the Passover will be observed for four days.

 The disciples found the donkey, as Jesus said, and brought it to Him.
 Then, they placed their clothes on the donkey’s back, made a saddle, and helped Jesus climb on its back.

-As had always happened, whenever Jesus was around, a large crowd began gathering.
+As always, whenever Jesus was around, a large crowd gathered.
 They took their clothes, laid them on the road, gathered palm branches, and began waving them.

-I often wondered why it was called Palm Sunday and what palm branches were so important.
+I often wondered why it was called Palm Sunday and what the palm branches were so important for.
 In my study, I found my answer!
 Palm trees were the first to be cultivated, symbolizing victory, success, and beauty; palm leaves were also used in the Feast of Tabernacles.

 Palm Sunday Began With the Triumphal Entry

-As the people placed the palm branches on the road and waved them in the air, they showed honor and put a triumphal carpet for Jesus to enter the city on.
+As people placed palm branches on the road and waved them in the air, they showed honor and laid a triumphal carpet for Jesus to ride on.
 Even though most Jews did not accept Jesus, when He entered the town, it was triumphant in 3 ways.

 There is now a crowd in the front and following behind Jesus.
-They are waving the palm branches and shouting out, praising God for the miracles they have seen.
+They wave palm branches and shout, praising God for the miracles they have seen.

 Then, the crowds who went ahead of Him and those who followed shouted: